kvassAI/slate/source/includes/_auth.md

 [Here](https://auth0.com/docs/identityproviders) is a full list of Auth0 supported integrations and [here](https://auth0.com/docs/quickstart/native)  you can see a guide on how to implement Auth0 with iOS, Android, Ionic, etc.

-In order to authorize a user on the API side, we use [JWT tokens](https://jwt.io/).
+To authorize a user on the API side, we use [JWT tokens](https://jwt.io/).
 These have to be added to all requests using the following header:

 `Authorization: Bearer <jwt>`

 ## How-to

-In order to authorize with our APIs, there's just a couple of things you need to do, after we provide you with the necessary configuration settings:
+There are just a couple of things you need to do to authorize with our APIs after we provide you with the necessary configuration settings:

 1. Install your favourite OAuth2 SDK:
   * [Android](https://github.com/wuman/android-oauth-client)